 Colorado’s Equal Pay for Equal Work Act was signed into law in May 2019.
 It prohibits employers from paying one employee less than another for “substantially similar work” based on sex or on the basis of sex plus another protected characteristic such as race, disability or age.
 It allows a worker to sue an employer for alleged pay discrimination, and they don’t need to file an administrative claim first before taking the matter to court.
-A worker may recover up to three years in back pay plus liquidated damages.
+A worker may recover economic damages of up to three years in back pay plus liquidated damages equal to the amount of economic damages.
 The law also requires major changes in the recruitment process.

 There’s a lot employers can be doing now to make sure they’re in compliance and have minimized the risk of employees filing a claim once the law goes into effect.

 “Before COVID hit, many of my clients were preparing to conduct pay audits and take other measures to ensure compliance with this law and are starting now to resume those activities,” said Snell & Wilmer partner Elizabeth Wylie.

 Employers have a lot to gain from conducting internal pay audits.
 An employer can avoid paying liquidated damages under EPEWA if they have completed an internal pay audit in the two years prior to an employee filing a pay discrimination lawsuit.
 The audit must have been done in good faith and with the aim of identifying and remedying unlawful pay disparities.

 Pay audits allow employers to avoid future claims by correcting pay inequities before they become a liability, according to Wylie, and they can help boost employee morale.
 “It means a lot to employees when employers proactively examine the fairness of their compensation system,” she said.